AileenCohen/jaspar-motif-downloader/README.md

 ├── requirements.txt          # Python dependencies
 ├── .gitignore                # Excludes cache files and logs ├── README.md                 # This documentation file
+├── Example_batch_input.csv   # An example file containing a bunch of TFs for you to try.
 └── jaspar_log.txt            # (Generated) Log file documenting all operations

 ```